Thoughtworks-SEA-Capability/Infrastructure-101-Pathway/week1/README.md

 - port forwarding
 - the filesystem
 - users, groups and permissions
-- process management and systemd
+- (extra) process management and systemd

 Technologies covered: